 Love cannot exist in a single individual.
-When God from the beginning existed as a singlular Person, unique and individual, he could hardly know, understand and exemplify love so completely that John could say, "God is love."
+When God from the beginning existed as a singular Person, unique and individual, he could hardly know, understand and exemplify love so completely that John could say, "God is love."
 No, God is and has always been a community.

 Imagine a person alone in a room, cut off from all contact and communication with other beings, human or animal.
 He doesn't even have a cell phone.
 Now imagine this person attempting to love, to experience love or give love.
 Probably the best he can accomplish is to feel warm and kind feelings for himself.

 It is just not possible.
 Luckily this is not one of those truths that we can't understand but must just accept.
 God is a community, and the scriptures reveal him as such.

 Yes, God is one.
 There is and has only ever been one true God, as the Bible clearly says.
 But it is the kind of Oneness that we described earlier, a complete oneness of purpose, identity and shared being.
 God the Father, God the Son have a shared being through the Holy Spirit.